porpi/DigiAssets-Block-Explorer/README.md

-# Colored Coins Block-Explorer
+# DigiAssets Block-Explorer
 [![Build Status][travis-image]][travis-url] [![Coverage percentage][coveralls-image]][coveralls-url] [![NPM version][npm-image]][npm-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Slack Channel][slack-image]][slack-url]

 [![js-standard-style][js-standard-image]][js-standard-url]

-> The ColoredCoins Block Explorer server
+> The DigiAssets Block Explorer server

 ### System Requirements

-1. Bitcoind that runs as an RPC server with txindex=1
+1. digibyted that runs as an RPC server with txindex=1
-2. Mongodb
+2. PostgreSQL (Mongodb cannot be used do to 16mb document limit)
-3. At least a 1.5TB hard-drive (The current size of the data is around 1TB, as of November 2016)
+3. At least a 112GB hard-drive (The current size of the data is around 100GB, as of January 2019)

 ### Installation